Moose2Model/Moose2Model/README.md

 # Extractor

-Modelinformations for Smalltalk can be extracted with the Moose Panes (See above).
+Modelinformations for Smalltalk can be extracted with the Moose Panel (See above).

 For SAP applications the extractor [SAP2Moose](http://www.sap2moose.org) can be used.
 Moose2Model and SAP2Moose are developed in parallel, so this might give the best results.